siong1987/rails-with-docker/README.md

 Notice the pattern of `docker-compose run app rake db:create`, you can run all commands that way in the main `app` container.
-I usually just start with `docker-compose run app bash` and run all my commands via it.
+I usually just start with `docker-compose run app bash` and run all my commands via bash.

 ## Dockerfile

-This is the main docker setup file to run our Rails app in this custom container.
+This is the main docker setup file to run our Rails app container.

 The file itself has comments that are pretty self-explanatory.
-But there are two things that I would love to point up.
+But there are two things that I would love to point out:

-- `BUNDLE_PATH`: This will set the directory the gems are being installed.
+- `BUNDLE_PATH`: This will set the directory where the gems are being installed.
 We make sure that gems are installed on a separated container with a shared volumn with the main `app` container.

-  This way you don't need to rebuild the `app` container every time you want to install a new gem or update a gem.
-You can easily call `docker-compose run app bundle install` to install a new gem or `docke-compose run app bundle update x` to update gem x.
+  This way you don't need to rebuild the `app` container every time you want to install a new gem or update an existing gem.
+You can easily call `docker-compose run app bundle install` to install a new gem or `docker-compose run app bundle update x` to update an existing gem x.

-- `./script/run`: This is a special bash script that utilizes Dockerfile [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#/entrypoint) instruction to intelligently decide whether to use `bundle exec` for each command that you run on the `app` container or not.
+- `./script/run`: This is a special bash script that utilizes Dockerfile [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#/entrypoint) instruction to intelligently decide whether to use `bundle exec` for each command that you run on the `app` container.

-  The idea here is to save that annoying `bundle exec` typing you need to do everytime you run a ruby command.
+  The idea here is to save that annoying `bundle exec` command that you need to type everytime you run a ruby command.
 This script will first check whether all the gems are installed before using `bundle exec`.
 If not, it will just run the command normally without `bundle exec`.

-- `./script/start`: When you run `docker-compose up`, this bash script will decide whether to install new gems or not.
-If there are new gems to be installed, install the gems and start the Rails server.
+- `./script/start`: When you run `docker-compose up`, this bash script will decide whether to install new gems.
+If there are new gems to be installed, install the new gems and start the Rails server.
 If not, start the Rails server immediately.

 ## docker-compose.yml